 The legality of using AI to guide your betting decisions

 This is a tough question to answer.
 The main reason why it's so tough to answer is that laws vary widely from jurisdiction to jurisdiction.
-While using ChatGPT at an online casino at home probably isn't going to get you in trouble with the law, opening your phone at a table in a real casino and asking it what to do next is almost certainly illegal.
+While using ChatGPT at one of the many Indian online casinos probably isn't going to get you in trouble with the operator, opening your phone at a table in a real casino and asking it what to do next is almost certainly going to get you banned from that casino.

 All that said, using any external application to help influence your decisions is, without a doubt, against almost every online casino's terms of service.
 There are numerous poker sites that routinely ban players for using programs to decide the next best move, and for good reason.